 Sometimes you do have to work a little harder – pregnancy can cause dental issues, as can medical conditions such as diabetes.

-Sugar-laden acidic drinks such as citrus juice and citrus-flavored sodas can cause double the dental damage, so be especially vigilant about how often you indulge in them.
+Sugar-laden acidic drinks such as citrus juice and sodas can cause double the dental damage, so be especially vigilant about how often you indulge in them.

 Which can progress to the dentin, and cause decay.
 Hold off on brushing for about an hour after eating acidic foods, to avoid damaging enamel.

 Clean thoroughly but gently twice a day

 Replace the brush every three months – or sooner if the bristles are worn, bent or frayed.
 Also, replace your toothbrush if you’ve just recovered from a cold, the flu or another ailment.

 You may want to talk to your dentist or dental hygienist about electronic toothbrushes or the newer brushes that use ultrasound to destroy harmful bacteria and debris.

 But that doesn’t necessarily mean that it is ineffective – it just indicates that no one has spent the money and time necessary to do an in-depth research study on flossing.

 Drink water, and if you’re still feeling parched try rinsing your mouth with a product designed for dry mouth care, and chewing sugarless gum.

 See Your Dentist and Hygienist Regularly

 Addressing your oral health concerns.
 Don’t wait until a problem arises to check in with your dentist!

-These plans are an affordable alternative to dental insurance, providing plan members with discounts of 10%-60% on the majority of dental services.
+These plans are an affordable alternative to dental insurance.
+Providing plan members with discounts of 10%-60% on the majority of dental services.
 Find out more at trust dental care.